Axwabo/SpaceTransit/README.md

 If the player chooses to take control, they must respect the COSMOS signals.
 Overriding automatic actions performed by the ship can lead to catastrophic effects.

-The game will end upon a ship crashing as the system is designed to prevent such conditions.
+~~The game will end upon a ship crashing as the system is designed to prevent such conditions.~~ not yet implemented

 # Acronyms